They say…

 All from Belgian Luxembourg

 • Fantôme 8%, Soy-Erezée.
-Idiosyncratic from an eccentric but erratic brewer, dosed with hand-picked local herbs and bursting with berry fruit, toffee and cider notes.
+Idiosyncratic saison from an eccentric but erratic brewer, dosed with hand-picked local herbs and bursting with berry fruit, toffee and cider notes.

 • Millevertus Mère vertus 9%, Toernich.
-Orange golden triple indulging Belgium’s new taste for hops alongside caramel, and spicy citrus.
+Orange golden triple indulging Belgium’s new taste for hops alongside caramel, toast and spicy citrus.
 Brewery suggests saying six Our Fathers and three Hail Marys after each swallow.

 • Orval 6.2%, Villers-devant-Orval.
 The most noncomformist of the Trappist beers, at its mature best a taste extravaganza of orange, peach, incense, Indian spice and a slug of sourness.